TheSquiddyLink/OBS-EndScreen/README.md

 ## Description
 This is a simple document that will display images with a title and a description.
-The intent for this is to be used to display socials and other information durring the end credits, however it can be used for other purposes.
+The intent is to be used to display socials and other information during the end credits, however, it can be used for different purposes.

-**NOTE** This project currnetly not complete, however it is functional, further documentation will be added as the project progresses, as well as new features are planned to be added.
+**NOTE** This project is currently not complete, however, it is functional, further documentation will be added as the project progresses, as well as new features are planned to be added.

-This project as well as others on this GitHub are made by Squibs (aka TheSquiddyLink).
-This project is being use on [SquibsLand - Twitch](https://www.twitch.tv/squibsland).
+This project and others on this GitHub are made by Squibs (aka TheSquiddyLink).
+This project is being used on [SquibsLand - Twitch](https://www.twitch.tv/squibsland).

 If you would like to preview the project you can head to the [Demo](https://thesquiddylink.github.io/OBS-EndScreen/).